Pregnancy alters what is considered “normal thyroid function” in the body.

 The changes that occur during pregnancy are, therefore, very important to understand if you have thyroid disease (or suspect you do).

-This guide will walk you through everything you need to know about your thyroid and pregnancy including symptoms to that indicate you might have thyroid disease, how to manage thyroid medication during pregnancy and what thyroid antibody positivity means.
+This guide will walk you through everything you need to know about your thyroid and pregnancy including symptoms that indicate you might have thyroid disease, how to manage thyroid medication during pregnancy and what thyroid antibody positivity means.

 Let’s jump in: